Gloomy day in Pittsburgh

 Blueberry ricotta pancakes at Cafe Raymond in Pittsburgh

-Pittsburgh’s foodie scene continues to grow with new restaurants opening every year.
-Today you can enjoy culinary choices across the board, with Thai, Indian, Chinese, Greek, and Italian restaurants in nearly every part of the city.
+The city’s foodie scene continues to grow with new restaurants opening every year.
+Today, you can enjoy culinary choices across the board, with Thai, Indian, Chinese, Greek, and Italian restaurants in nearly every part of the city.

 Primanti Brothers sandwich in Pittsburgh, PA